Neutrino astronomy: 21st century

 The second generation of deep-sea neutrino telescope projects reach or even exceed the size originally conceived by the DUMAND pioneers.
 IceCube, located at the South Pole and incorporating its predecessor AMANDA, was completed in December 2010.
-It currently consists of 5160 digital optical modules installed on 86 strings at depths of 1450 to 2550 m in the Antarctic ice.
+Consisting of 5160 digital optical modules installed on 86 strings at depths of 1450 to 2550 m in the Antarctic ice, in 2013 it became the first experiment to detect astrophysical (cosmic) neutrinos.
 The KM3NeT in the Mediterranean Sea and the GVD are in their preparatory/prototyping phase.
 IceCube instruments 1 km3 of ice.
 GVD is also planned to cover 1 km3 but at a much higher energy threshold.
 KM3NeT is planned to cover several km3 and have two components; ARCA (Astroparticle Research with Cosmics in the Abyss) and ORCA (Oscillations Research with Cosmics in the Abyss).
 Both KM3NeT and GVD have completed at least part of their construction and it is expected that these two along with IceCube will form a global neutrino observatory.

 In July 2018, the IceCube Neutrino Observatory announced that they have traced an extremely-high-energy neutrino that hit their Antarctica-based research station in September 2017 back to its point of origin in the blazar TXS 0506+056 located 3.7 billion light-years away in the direction of the constellation Orion.
-This is the first time that a neutrino detector has been used to locate an object in space and that a source of cosmic rays has been identified.

-In November 2022, the IceCube collaboration made another significant progress towards identifying the origin of cosmic rays, reporting the observation of 79 neutrinos with an energy over 1 TeV originated from the nearby galaxy M77.
+This was the first time that a neutrino detector has been used to locate an object in space and that a source of cosmic rays has been identified.
+In November 2022, another significant progress towards identifying the origin of cosmic rays came when IceCube reported the observation of 79 neutrinos with an energy over 1 TeV originated from the nearby galaxy M77.
 These findings in a well-known object are expected to help study the active nucleus of this galaxy, as well as serving as a baseline for future observations.
+And in June 2023, IceCube reported the first detection of neutrinos from the galactic plane of the Milky Way.